Elson Floyd: Personal life

 Floyd was married to Carmento Floyd.
-They had two children, now both adults.
+They have two children, now both adults.
 There was a scandal in 2003 when Carmento, who is black, was recorded telling a black student jailed on domestic violence charges, Ricky Clemons, that he should not date white women and referred to white women as "pink toes."

 On June 5, 2015, Floyd took a leave of absence due to cancer.
 On June 20, 2015, Washington State University announced that Floyd had died of cancer in Pullman, Washington.

 Awards and honors

 Among other honors, Floyd received the 2004 Distinguished Alumnus Award from the University of North Carolina-Chapel Hill and the Distinguished Alumnus Award from his former high school, Darlington School, in Georgia.
 He was the recipient of the 2005 Communicator of the Year Award, given by the Mid-Missouri Chapter of the Public Relations Society of America (PRSA), and the 2004 James C. Kirkpatrick Award given by the Northwest Missouri Press Association for public service.

 In 2015, Floyd received one of the highest awards in education, the CASE Leadership Award, for his efforts in "Advancement and Support of Education."

-Following his death in 2015, the Western Michigan University Board of Trustees voted unanimously to dedicate the previously unnamed 343000 sqft home of the College of Engineering and Applied Sciences as Elson S. Floyd Hall.
+Following his death in 2015, the Western Michigan University's board of trustees voted unanimously to dedicate the previously unnamed 343000 sqft home of the College of Engineering and Applied Sciences as Elson S. Floyd Hall.
 The building and new campus around it was conceptualized and built during his tenure at WMU.
-Floyd Hall is the largest facility operated by the University.
+Floyd Hall is the largest facility operated by the university.